marcelo-s/akka-cluster-swarm/README.md

 ###See logs/details of the state of a service

-Once the command for deploying is used, only a single line indicating that the service is deployed(for each service) is shown, which is not useful at all.
+Once the command for deploying is used, only a single line indicating that the service is deployed (one line for each service) is shown, which is not useful at all.

-To see the state of each service deployed use the previous command to see the services of the satck, look for the column ID of the service and then:
+To see the state of each service deployed use the previous command to see the services of the stack, look for the column ID of the service and then:
 ```
 docker inspect serviceid